Vintage gelatin silver print

 © Walker Evans Archive, The Metropolitan Museum of Art

-For four years, Evans secretly photographed passengers on New York subways with a camera hidden in his jacket.
-Since he could not look through the viewfinder and the subjects did not know they were being photographed, these images are neutral portraits without preening or prejudice.
-They are also experiments in chance and intuition, traits explored by the Surrealists in the 1920s.
-Evans commented about the subway riders: “You don’t see among them the face of a judge or a senator or a bank president.
+For four years, Walker Evans secretly photographed passengers on New York City subways with a camera hidden in his jacket.
+Since he could not look through the viewfinder and the subjects did not know they were being photographed, these images are neutral portraits without preening or prejudice, experiments in chance and intuition.
+“The guard is down and the mask is off. . . .
+People’s faces are in naked repose down in the subway,” Evans wrote.
+“You don’t see among them the face of a judge or a senator or a bank president.
 What you do see is at once sobering, startling, and obvious: these are the ladies and gentlemen of the jury.”

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.